coolwonny/Project-Catalogue/Applied Data Science with Python.md

   - [Network Prediction](https://github.com/iDataist/Network-Prediction)

+## Note

-Note: The projects are part of the University of Michigan Applied Data Science with Python Specialization.
+The projects are part of the University of Michigan Applied Data Science with Python Specialization, which I completed in 2018.